 Initially, the Board of Appeal concluded there was a remote visual similarity between the two trademarks.
 This conclusion was based on the fact that both logos embodied silhouettes of fruit that had been topped by a separate element such as a stem or leaf.
 What is more, the stem and leaf had both been positioned in a similar way, i.e. at a 45-degree angle.

-Pear Technologies, nevertheless, convincingly argued these two trademarks were very different because the non-registered trademark was not composed of a solid image but of an abstract representation of a pear that showed no trace of a bite.
+Pear Technologies, nevertheless, convincingly argued these two trademarks were very different because its trademark was not composed of a solid image but of an abstract representation of a pear that showed no trace of a bite.
 Moreover, the separate element in the Apple trademark logo was a leaf as opposed to the stem in the Pear Technologies trademark logo.
 These visual differences outweighed the similarities, which, according to the EGC, did not amount to much more than the presence of the colour black and a similar positioning of the leaf and stem.

 After the visual assessment, the EGC compared apples and pears on a conceptual level.
 The Board of Appeal concluded that, despite different types of fruit being depicted in these images, these fruits were still similar because of their origin, size, colour and texture.
 But the truth is that none of these characteristics is featured in either of the trademark logos.
 The EGC believes a person would have to be quite knowledgeable about fruit and perform an abstract analysis to recognise any conceptual similarity between the two trademarks.
 For instance, it is unlikely that the general public would know that both apples and pears belong to the same plant family (Rosaceae).
 What is more, the conceptual comparison should not be based on generic terms such as ‘fruit’, but should examine the specific images used: i.e. a bitten apple with a leaf, as opposed to a pear with a stem.